toddy15/autocomplete-tailwindcss/README.md

 # tailwindcss-autocomplete

+## 🚨 DEPRECATED 🚨

+**Atom has been archived on December 15, 2022.
+Therefore, this package is no longer maintained and will not receive updates.**

+## Introduction

 This package uses the great work of [raybrownco/atom-tailwindcss](https://github.com/raybrownco/atom-tailwindcss) and [vinkla/autocomplete-tailwind](https://github.com/vinkla/autocomplete-tailwind).
 Unfortunately, both projects are stuck at Tailwind CSS v1 and there does not seem to be any activity in both repositories.

 This project is updated to include the classnames of Tailwind CSS v2.2.19 and has been fixed to show a preview of the color names.